daytonaio/content/guides/20250126_sapat_guide.md

   maximum of 160 characters.'
 date: 2025-01-26
 author: 'Jeffrey Whewhetu'
-tags: ['transcription tool', 'transcribe', 'video transcription']
+tags: ['model', 'transcribe', 'video transcription']
 ---

 # Guide to Using Sapat: The Video Transcription Tool